-7. T2 - Sector Targets
+6. Sector Targets

 When setting sector targets, Alliance members should set sector intensity-based targets for all Alliance priority sectors.
 If a priority sector represents less than a significant part of the member's portfolio, a member can choose not to apply a target to this priority sector.
-However, in exercising this judgement, an Alliance member should employ the recommendations herein or explain the approach by which it should set and justify a threshold for not applying a sector target.
+However, in exercising this judgement, an Alliance member should employ the recommendations herein or explain and justify the threshold for not applying a sector target.
 The identified threshold for each sector should be commensurate with both the member's portfolio size and the portfolio emissions profile, in absolute and relative terms.

-The guidance for sector targets has three main objectives to:
+The guidance for sector targets has four main objectives to:

 - 1. Define an average carbon reduction pathway for key high emitting sectors; - 2.
-Inform our engagement efforts, identifying desirable emissions level outcomes; and - 3.
+Inform member's engagement efforts, identifying desirable emissions level outcomes; - 3.
+Support investment decisions in companies implementing climate solutions designed to reduce their emission intensity; and - 4.
 Inform portfolio construction, sectoral allocation and target setting at Alliance member-level.

-7.1.
+6.1.
 Alliance priority sectors and link to engagement

-The Alliance will set sectoral targets in the first instance on Alliance priority sectors: (i) Energy, including Oil & Gas and Utilities; (ii) Transport (civil aviation, shipping and road); and (iii) Steel
+Alliance members implementing sector targets will set sectoral targets in the first instance on Alliance priority sectors: (i) Energy, including Oil & Gas and Utilities; (ii) Transport (civil aviation, shipping and road); and (iii) Steel

-Sector targets enable Alliance members to enhance the link between overall (absolute) emissions reductions and sectoral efficiency gains.
-Sectoral targets track changes in the underlying holdings in line with a net-zero trajectory, frequently as a direct or indirect result of engagement and policy actions or investment decisions.
+Sector targets enable Alliance members to enhance the link between overall (absolute) portfolio emissions reductions and sectoral efficiency gains.
+Sectoral targets inform the need to invest in climate solutions, track changes in the underlying holdings in line with a net-zero trajectory, frequently as a direct or indirect result of engagement and policy actions.
 This is done by tying emissions reductions in the overall portfolio to real economy sector emitters held in the portfolio.
-Sectors, particularly so called 'hard-to-abate' sectors given their various roles in achieving a net-zero economy, have different sequencing in their role in the transition and thus varying rates of decarbonization.
+Sectors, particularly so called 'hard-to-abate' sectors given their various roles in achieving a net-zero economy, have different sequencing in their role in the transition and thus varying rates of decarbonization over time.
 Ultimately it would be ideal to have sector targets for all sectors.
-Since this is not possible within the given time frame, we have decided to start with some of the highest emitting sectors which also aligns with engagement track efforts.
+Since this is not possible within the given time frame, we have decided to start with some of the highest emitting sectors in the economy which also typically represents the sectors with the highest carbon intensity in asset owners portfolios.
+These priority sectors also align with engagement track efforts.
 This list includes, but is not limited to:

 - Oil & Gas

 - Utilities, incl. coal (26-39% of global emissions)

 - Transport

 - civil aviation (2-3% of global emissions)

 - shipping (2-3% of global emissions)

 - road transport (11-17% of global emissions)

-- Steel manufacturing (5-7% of global emissions)
+- Steel manufacturing (5-7% of global emissions)51

-The list of sectors will be extended in the future, focusing on high emitting sectors (e.g. cement, aluminium, chemicals).
-It should be noted that transport is a large component of the Oil & Gas sector's Scope 3 emissions, and the Alliance views this 'value chain' approach as a first step towards tackling Oil & Gas Scope 3 emissions.
-See Annex II for the NACE/GICS/BICS classification codes and their association to the sectors named above.
+The list of sectors will be extended in the future, focusing on high emitting sectors (e.g. cement,52 aluminium, chemicals).53 It should be noted that transport is a large component of the Oil & Gas sector's Scope 3 emissions, and the Alliance views this 'value chain' approach as a first step towards tackling Oil & Gas Scope 3 emissions.
+See Annex I for the NACE/GICS/BICS classification codes and their association to the sectors named above.
 In the first instance, Alliance members who set sectoral targets should set them in line with the engagement priority sectors described above.
 Alliance members who wish to set targets on additional sectors, are encouraged to do so.

-Various sources including IPCC, WRI, and US Department of Energy
+51 Various sources including IPCC, WRI, and US Department of Energy

-The sectoral pathway for Cement is also available from the OECM.
+52 The sectoral pathway for Cement is also available from the OECM.
 Alliance members who wish to do so are encouraged to set Cement sectoral targets.